Kyrie21323/CharityBuzz/README.md

 For this project, **fuzzy matching** was implemented to compare similar topics between Chuffed.org campaigns and news articles.
 I used **ChatGPT** to learn how to effectively implement fuzzy matching with the **fuzzywuzzy** library because I wasn't able to get enough exact matches between the scraped data and the fetched data from the News API.

-The reason for using fuzzy matching is that the titles from Chuffed.org and the news articles tend to differ slightly, and exact matches between the two sources were rare.
+The reason for using fuzzy matching is that the titles from Chuffed.org and the news articles tend to differ a lot, and exact matches between the two sources were rare.
 Without fuzzy matching, the combined dataset would have been too small to provide meaningful analysis.